extra-red-srl/dpp-metadata-registry/README.md

 # DPP Metadata Registry

-An example implementation of a Digital Product Passport (DPP) Metadata Registry compliant with EU regulations.
+An example implementation of a Digital Product Passport (DPP) Metadata Registry.

 ## Overview